kununu/collections/docs/collection-trait.md

 # CollectionTrait

-This is the most basic trait and it provides the following methods to your class:
+This is the most basic trait, and it provides the following methods to your class:

 ## fromIterable
 ```php